Table of Contents[Hide][Show]

 Even if it is just the backyard.
 Or in areas without yards, finding places kids can roam and play.
 In the UK, there is a wildly popular (among children) adventure playground called “The Land.”
 It resembles a junkyard more than a playground and kids love it.
 Local residents created it to give children in a crowded and busy world a place to play and learn.

 They start fires, jump on mattresses like trampolines, and build forts using hammers and nails and scrap lumber.
 They are loosely looked after by non-parent adults known as “playworkers” who don’t intervene but just keep an eye on the fire starting and fort building.
-(You can watch a short version of a documentary about it here).

 Find Ways to Keep Them Safe While They Play